Why Be Like David?

 A Call to Action

 To all basketball players, I urge you to Be Like David.
 Embrace the mindset of a lifelong learner.
-Understand that true skill comes not from resting on your laurels but from continually seeking to improve.
-Face your Goliaths with courage and endurance, and view every challenge as an opportunity to learn and grow.
+Understand that true skill comes not from resting on your laurels but from continually seeking to improve your knowledge.
+Face your Goliaths with courage and endurance, and view every challenge as an opportunity to grow closer to the game.

-Remember, the Great Sin in basketball is being unwilling to learn.
-Don’t let it be your downfall.
-Commit to the journey of perpetual learning, and you will find yourself not only a good student but a greater person.
+Remember, the Great Sin in basketball is being unwilling to follow the laws on the court Don’t let it be your downfall.
+Commit to the journey of perpetual learning, and you will find yourself not only a student of the game but a greater person.
 It is this commitment that has allowed me to face my own Goliaths and become a king in my own right.

 Be Like David

-To be a good student in the game of basketball, you must Be Like David.
-Embrace the journey of learning, stay humble, and remain steadfast in your pursuit of knowledge and purpose.
-Face your Goliath with enduring faith in the 3 Tenets and you will slay Goliath beneath your feet.
+To be a student in the game of basketball, you must Be Like David.
+Embrace the journey of growing, stay humble, and remain steadfast in your pursuit of wisdom.
+Face your Goliath with enduring faith and you will slay Goliath beneath your feet.

 Shalom.